Carlyle Hotel: Politicians

 U.S. presidents from Harry S. Truman to Bill Clinton have stayed at the Carlyle, leading news media to refer to the hotel as the "White House of Manhattan".
 Truman was the first U.S. president to stay there, taking walks around the neighborhood every morning when he began using the hotel in 1948 during visits to New York.
 The Carlyle did not gain a reputation as a presidential hotel until John F. Kennedy lived there.
 Kennedy owned a seven-room apartment on the 34th and 35th stories, where he stayed just prior to his inauguration in January 1961.
 The Kennedy family stayed at the hotel sporadically during his presidency; after Kennedy was assassinated, his widow Jacqueline Kennedy Onassis stayed there with their children.
 The hotel also had secret tunnels, which Marilyn Monroe reportedly used when she visited Kennedy.
 In addition, first lady Nancy Reagan stayed at the hotel frequently during her husband's presidency.
 When Clinton visited the hotel, he had to use the hotel's tunnels to avoid paparazzi.
 The Carlyle's staff kept a collection of wine specifically for whenever the U.S. president visited.

 The Carlyle was the last place John F. Kennedy Jr. ate breakfast before he, his wife, and his wife's sister were killed in the 1999 Martha's Vineyard plane crash.
 Diana, Princess of Wales, frequently stayed at the Carlyle before her death.
 Several British prime ministers have stayed at the hotel, including Harold Wilson, Margaret Thatcher, and Tony Blair.
 The Carlyle has also hosted other heads of state, including Indian prime minister Indira Gandhi, Ethiopian emperor Haile Selassie, and Canadian prime minister Lester Pearson.
 According to Carlyle Hotel managing director Marlene Poynder, members of the royal families of Denmark, Greece, Spain, and Sweden have stayed at the hotel.
 Other politicians who stayed at the Carlyle have included UN secretary-general Kurt Waldheim, New York City mayor Robert F. Wagner, former U.S. secretary of state Madeleine Albright and former U.S. postmaster general Frank C. Walker.
+In March 2026, John and Jackie Kennedy's Carlyle Hotel penthouse was acquired by Barry Diller.